semestry/.github/.github/ISSUE_TEMPLATE/epic-architectural.md

 ---
 name: Epic (architectural)
 about: Create an architectural epic which describes a larger architectural change, consisting of multiple stories.
 title: ''
-labels: 'Epic'
+labels: ''
 assignees: ''

 ---